-The Trust continued its mission to ensure that pupils achieved their potential in public examinations; encouraged a wide range of extra curricular activities; developed and retained suitable staff and prepared and guided pupils as they move to the next stage of their education career, despite the challenges of lockdowns in 2020/2021 and the need to deliver remote education.
+The Trust continued its mission to ensure that pupils achieved their potential in public examinations; encouraged a wide range of extra curricular activities; developed and retained suitable staff and prepared and guided pupils as they move to the next stage of their education career, despite the challenges of covid throughout 21/22 and the need to sometimes deliver remote education due to pupil and staffing absences.
+Formal examinations and assessments were undertaken in 2022 after there having been no formal assessments in 2021 and 2020 due to the coronavirus pandemic.
+As such the closest available benchmark from formally assessed and validated results is the 2019 data.

-Formal examinations and assessments were not undertaken in 2020 due to the Coronavirus situation, as such the most recent data available is from 2019 and is identified below as a point of reference.
-Specific achievements were as follows in 2019: KS2 SATs 2019
+Specific achievements were as follows in 2022: